 How to create wrong statements?

-One of the easiest and naïve methods is to change numerical values or units.
+One of the easiest and most naïve methods is to change numerical values or units.

 Yes, UPSC does that!